 - In a bowl with a large spoon, mix together peanut butter, brown sugar, white sugar, egg, and vanilla extract until uniform.

 - Bake cookies for 8-9 minutes at 350 degrees until cookies are dull (not shiny) and just set.
+Do not over-bake!

 - Remove from oven and immediately sprinkle with salt or sugar.
 Let cool on baking sheet for 10 minutes before transferring to a plate or wire rack.
-These cookies keep very well in an airtight container for 7-10 days!

 - Do not over-bake!
 Bake until just set and dull (not shiny).
 Over baking will yield dry, crumbly cookies.